 - It is highly recommended that the collections be counted as soon as possible after the last mass on Sunday and deposited in the bank night deposit in a tamper evident or locked bag.
 Loss of uncounted money is not covered under insurance.
 If the collection can't be deposited in a bank night deposit on Sunday, store in a safe on parish property in a tamper evident bag.
 All collections should be transported to the bank in a tamper evident or locked bag. - Collections should be deposited no later than the next business day. - Parishes should have a "Counting Team" of two or three non-related individuals who count the collection.
-Members of the counting team should rotate on a regular basis. - Only those persons designated as members of the counting team should be in the room when the counting takes place. - The counting team should prepare a collection and deposit report, which should be signed by the counters and forwarded to the parish bookkeeper immediately.
+Members of the counting team should rotate on a regular basis.
+Parishes should give serious consideration to performing credit and criminal background checks on prospective counting team members. - Only those persons designated as members of the counting team should be in the room when the counting takes place. - The counting team should prepare a collection and deposit report, which should be signed by the counters and forwarded to the parish bookkeeper immediately.
 A copy of the initialed deposit ticket should be attached to the report.

-It is recommended that safes used by the parish or school have a minimum rating of TL 15, are through-bolted to walls or floors, and are placed in alarmed and/or heavily used buildings, such as the parish office.
+It is recommended that safes used by the parish or school have a minimum rating of TL 15, are through bolted to walls or floors, and are placed in alarmed and/or heavily used buildings, such as the parish office.